odpi/egeria-connector-xtdb/site/docs/getting-started/setup.md

     }
     ```

-    The one exception to simply using Crux's JSON configuration as-is are the lines 9-11
-    above: these configure a Lucene index built and maintained directly as part of the connector's
-	code-base, and therefore in a separate namespace from Crux's own configuration.
-It is highly
+    !!! attention "Some of the Lucene configuration will be automatically injected"
+        In the example above, lines 9-11 configure Crux's built-in Lucene index.
+You should be aware
+        that some additional entries will be automatically injected by Egeria: specifically the `indexer`
+        and `analyzer` entries used to configure the Lucene index optimally for the OMRS-level search
+        interfaces that Egeria defines.
+If you have defined your own `analyzer` or `indexer` in the
+        configuration, these will be overridden by the connector's injection process -- in other words,
+        any custom configuration you attempt for `analyzer` or `indexer` will be ignored.

-	recommended to use this Lucene index as it offers significant performance improvements for
+    It is highly recommended to include the Lucene entry like that above as it offers significant performance
-	any text-based queries.
+    improvements for any text-based queries.

     The remainder of the configuration in this example defines RocksDB to act as the persistence
     layer for Crux's index and document stores, as well as its transaction log.